The Buszy: Make a Difference (MaD)

-In 2005, the Community interest company Make a Difference (abbreviated to MaD), was given control of the Buszy to turn the disused building into a multi-service youth hub.
+In 2005, the Community interest company Make a Difference (abbreviated to MaD), was given control of the former bus station to turn the disused building into a multi-service youth hub, funded by allowing commuters to use its carpark at a daily charge.

 With a £500,000 investment from the SITA Trust and V, the national youth volunteering service, MaD spent the following ten years redeveloping the former bus station and delivered community youth services to the area.

 MaD was also instrumental in the majority of the skate jams and competitions that occurred between 2005 and 2015.
 Events were routinely overseen by Liam Snusher.

 On 19 January 2016, MaD's Buszy Twitter account announced the closure of the youth hub.
-The building owners, Milton Keynes Development Partnership, an agency of Milton Keynes Council, decided not to permit MaD further use of the building, stating that it did not have direct control of the Milton Keynes Development Partnership.
+The building owners, Milton Keynes Development Partnership, an agency of Milton Keynes Council, decided not to permit MaD further use of the building.
+The Council declined to intervene, stating that it did not have direct control of the Milton Keynes Development Partnership.
 The council now operates the carpark.